orbeon/orbeon-forms-doc/XForms:-Validation.md

 ## Validation order

-*NOTE: This is the order as of Orbeon Forms 4.6.2 and newer, see [#1830](https://github.com/orbeon/orbeon-forms/issues/1830).*

 Orbeon Forms performs validation of a node in the following order:

-- required validation
-    - required-but-empty
 - data type validation
     - XML Schema validation (lax/strict/none on model instances)
     - `xf:bind/@type`
+- required validation
+    - required-but-empty
 - constraints
     - with `xf:bind/@constraint` or `xf:constraint`
     - are checked *only* if the control's data type is valid

+This order means that if a field is required but empty, the error message associated with this condition will show first, even if other error validation also fails.
+In the past,

 ## Extensions